jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Diagram Expression,

 The diagram view on an object, should be showing just the object's contents x levels deep.
-When you focus on an object, the diagram will be showing everything x levels deeper, and y levels higher.
+When you focus on an object, the diagram might be showing everything x levels deeper, and y levels higher.
 That way, you have one object focussed on, of which you can see the contents as well as the surroundings, so you can see its direct context.

 JJ

 -----

 About incorporating automatic containment into the Diagram Expression documentation: I think I should introduce automatic containment only later in the documentation (of Diagram Expression).
-I should first ignore it, and after explaining enough topics I will have created enough frame of reference, to be able to introduce it
+I should first ignore it, and after explaining enough topics I might have created enough frame of reference, to be able to introduce it

 -----